So a while ago, I spoke about how Anti-Virus software is needed, but the pricing trickery is ridiculous.

-Yesterday on Boxing Day here in Ottawa that point was driven home like a nail from a pneumatic nail gun.
+On Boxing Day here in Ottawa, pricing games were driven home like a nail from a pneumatic nail gun.

-I have noticed that the Boxing Day sales regularly have Anti-Virus software on sale so I decided I was going to wait and see what might happen with the sales.
+I have noticed that the Boxing Day sales regularly have Anti-Virus software on sale, so I decided I would wait and see what might happen with the sales.

-Sure enough our Amigos at Future Shop delivered and had Norton 360 on Sale for $29.99, for 3 machines and for a 15 month subscription (remember to renew for 1 machine for 12 months was going to cost $79.99), so my patience seems to have paid off.
+Sure enough, our Amigos at Future Shop delivered and had Norton 360 on sale for $29.99, for three machines and for a 15-month subscription (remember to renew for one device for 12 months was going to cost $79.99), so my patience seems to have paid off.
 I checked the Norton site and they had a Boxing Day sale for the same product (3 licenses Norton 360) for $69.99 (wow).

 I guess we can add Anti-Virus software that you can purchase at the Boxing Day madhouse.

 I have written on the topic of Boxing Day a few times.

 - Boxing Day?
 Big Bloody Deal! was my first rant about the day.
 In 2006 there were sales, but were they that exciting?

 - Let the Boxing Quarter Begin does sum up the entire concept of Boxing “day”, it just keeps going on.